 Because aging skin bruises easily, increased bruising is generally not a sign of abuse.
 However, it’s important to be observant and communicate with your aging relative.

-Understanding more about accidental vs. intentional bruising can help you determine whether elder abuse is a concern.
+Understanding more about accidental versus intentional elderly skin bruising can help you determine whether elder abuse is a concern.
+Keep these things in mind regarding accidental versus intentional bruising:

 Listen to your loved one.
 Ask about bruises calmly and in private.
-Remember that the source of elder abuse can be unexpected.
-Since older adults — especially those with dementia — can experience severe behavioral changes as they age, bruising could come from a partner who never had violent tendencies, or it could even be self-inflicted.
+Remember that the cause of bruising can be unexpected.
+Because older adults — especially those with dementia — can experience severe behavioral changes as they age, elderly skin bruising could come from a partner who never had previous violent tendencies, or bruises may even be self-inflicted.